 The Samsung Galaxy S20, Galaxy S10 and Galaxy S10 Lite all share similar design traits.
 They all offer a premium metal and glass build, they are all waterproof and they all feature an under display fingerprint scanner.

 The Galaxy S20 and S10 Lite take a slightly different design approach to the Galaxy S10 though, placing a heavy focus on the camera arrangement on the rear.
-The Galaxy S10 has a horizontal rear camera that is centralised, while the S10 Lite and S20 both opt for a vertical camera housing in the top left corner.
+The Galaxy S10 has a horizontal rear camera that is centralised, while the S10 Lite and S20 both opt for a camera housing in the top left corner.